EdvardSire/keyboard/README.md

 ## Special characters

-Since special characters are usually mapped to the number row, it was fairly obvious that they had to have their own layer.
-It would technically be possible to have them on the same layers as the Numbers, but this is unintuitive and unnecesassry.
-As you can see in the image below most of the Special characters are mapped to their "normal" fingers, but since the keyboard is only 12 units wide I had to make some adjustments.
-I prioritized (~)-($), deprioritized (%), (^) and (&).
-I mapped (-) and (=) to my dominant finger(right index) and their correlated (\_) and (+) shifted.
-The parenthesis' are comfortable to press with the two in-the-middle homerow-fingers, ({) and (}) are shifted.
-The backslash is naturally to the left of Backspace and the (|) shifted. (/) and other important Special characters can be found on layer 0.
+Since special characters are usually mapped to the number row, it is natural to dedicate a new layer to them.
+It would technically be possible to have them on the same layers as the numbers, but this is unintuitive and unnecesassry.
+As you can see in the image below most of the special characters are where they would be on a QWERTY layout.
+But since the keyboard is only 12 keys wide I had to make some adjustments.

+- Prioritized (~)-($), deprioritized (%), (^) and (&)
+- Mapped (-) and (=) to my dominant finger (right index)
+- Mapped paranthesis' to the middle home row fingers

 ![Special keyboard](/images/keyboard-layout-special-initial.png)